12 June 2023

 As a shipper, you get the cost savings of paying for just the space you need, while avoiding the damage and delays that can happen with LTL shipping.
 STL is also beneficial because it doesn’t have freight class requirements or weight minimums, helping you save time and money.

-In addition, shared truckload optimizes truck space and routes, reducing each shipment’s greenhouse gas emissions by up to 40%.
+In addition, shared truckload optimizes truck space and routes, reducing each shipment’s CO2e emissions by up to 40%.

 The two benefits of LTL freight